Robelis Despaigne

-Robelis Despaigne Sanquet (born 9 September 1988) is a Cuban professional mixed martial artist and taekwondo practitioner who is currently signed with Karate Combat.
-Despaigne competed in the Heavyweight division in the Ultimate Fighting Championship (UFC).
-He won the bronze medal on Taekwondo at the 2012 Summer Olympics - Men's for 80 kg.
+Robelis Despaigne Sanquet (born 9 August 1988) is a Cuban professional mixed martial artist and taekwondo practitioner who is currently signed with the Ultimate Fighting Championship (UFC).
+Despaigne competed in the Heavyweight division in Karate Combat where he was the Karate Combat Heavyweight Champion.
+He won the bronze medal in Taekwondo at the 2012 Summer Olympics - Men's for 80 kg.

 Background

 Robelis Despaigne spent his formative years in Cuba, where he began practicing taekwondo at nine years old.
 Seven years into his training, Despaigne earned a spot on the national taekwondo team—a position he held for 15 years.
 The pinnacle of his taekwondo career came in 2012 when he represented Cuba in the Olympic Games held in London, clinching a bronze medal in the heavyweight category.

 In 2012, amidst rumblings of dissatisfaction with the state of sports in Cuba, he decided to make a significant shift.
 "I was losing love for the sport in 2012.
 A lot was going on in Cuba where I wasn’t really happy about the sport,” Despaigne explained.
 Encouraged by his coach to explore mixed martial arts (MMA), he initially hesitated due to concerns about the knockout-heavy reputation of the sport.
 Eventually, after watching fights and realizing his potential, Despaigne made the decision to venture into the world of MMA.

 In 2019, he commenced MMA-specific training in Cuba, incorporating grappling into his routine.
 Faced with pandemic-related delays, Despaigne made the pivotal decision to relocate to Orlando, Florida, in 2022, where he continues to reside and train.